-One of the cons of high interest rates is that it can push an economy towards a recession which can increasing borrowing costs for consumers and businesses and by pushing down prices for other investments including cryptocurrencies.
+One of the cons of high interest rates is that it can push an economy towards a recession which can increase borrowing costs for consumers and businesses and push down prices for other investments including cryptocurrencies.

 After the Terra Luna terrible crash, some investors have lost confidence in the crypto market, prompting a selloff which has also contributed negatively to the ‘stability’ (if there has ever been one) of the crypto asset.

 The recovery plan which contained three amendments for the LUNA recovery leading to another project has also found itself in the crypto bloodbath

 For the record, Do Kwon Terra Luna founder was accused of selling off some of his Luna assets worth $80,000,000 a month before the collapse of the Terra coin.